2jyo7/SM-Tracker/README.md

 # SMTracker - Social Media Time Tracker

-SMTracker is a **real-time web application** that helps users monitor their social media usage and get notified when they exceed predefined time limits.
-The app tracks browser activity, displays usage statistics, and provides alerts when a user spends too much time on social media websites.
+**SMTracker** is a **real-time web application** that empowers users to monitor and manage their time spent on social media platforms.
+With smart tracking, alerts, and a clean dashboard, it's perfect for anyone looking to build healthier digital habits.

 ---

 ## 🚀 Features

-✅ **Real-time Social Media Tracking** - Automatically logs time spent on tracked websites.
+- ✅ **Real-time Social Media Tracking** — Monitors time spent on selected websites in the background.
-✅ **User Notifications** - Alerts users when they exceed the time limit with in-app banners & sound notifications.
+- ✅ **User Notifications** — Sends banner alerts and plays sound when a user exceeds their time limit.
+- ✅ **Responsive & Fixed Sidebar UI** — Clean navigation layout that adapts across devices.
-✅ **Intuitive Dashboard** - Displays tracked records, including website, duration, and date.
+- ✅ **Intuitive Dashboard** — Displays records with website names, time duration, and dates.
-✅ **Data Persistence** - Stores tracking history using a MySQL database.
-✅ **Easy Deletion** - Users can remove tracking records manually.
+- ✅ **Manual Deletion** — Easily remove tracking records with role-based access.
+- ✅ **Admin Authorization** — Only admin users can delete records securely.
-✅ **Modern UI** - Built with Next.js and Tailwind CSS for a sleek design.
+- ✅ **Modern Design** — Built with **Next.js 14**, **React**, and **Tailwind CSS** for a sleek and fast user experience.

 ---